 Preeti obtained her Ph.D. in Immunology from the Medical University of South Carolina and MSc (Hons) in Microbiology from Bombay University, India.
 She did her fellowship in Tumor Biology at Stanford University where she worked on Astrocytoma and developing uses of the biomarker GFAP.

-Todd DeSantis is Second Genome Co-founder and Senior Director of Bioinformatics.
+Todd DeSantis is Second Genome Co-founder and Vice-President of Informatics.
 Todd has 17 years of experience designing and implementing bioinformatics solutions for analyzing microbial community dynamics.
 At Lawrence Berkeley National Laboratory he led the development of novel microbiome assays and analysis pipelines as a Molecular Microbial Ecology Software Developer.
 He is the chief architect of GreengenesTM, an international effort to catalog global microbial diversity that provides microbial ecologists with reference databases for DNA quality assessment, alignment and classification.
 Todd also served as an analyst for the NIH Human Microbiome Project and has published over 60 scientific papers.
 At Second Genome, he manages all informatics work including identifying and recruiting microbiome scientist leaders, integration of multi-omics pipelines, cloud deployment for big-data analytics, and therapeutic pathway discovery.